artefactual/atom-docs/user-manual/access-content/advanced-search.rst

    * :ref:`Facet filters in AtoM (overview) <recurring-facet-filters>`
    * :ref:`facets-by-record-type`
    * :ref:`using-facet-filters`

+* **Finding aid**: AtoM includes the ability for users to either upload a finding aid, or generate one from the full hierarchy of an :term:`archival unit` - for more information, see:
+  :ref:`print-finding-aids`.
+The options available in this filter include:

+    * *Yes*: Return only matching descriptions that have a finding aid.
+It doesn't matter if the finding aid is generated from a description or uploaded.
+    * *No*: Return only matching descriptions that *do not* have a finding aid.
+    * *Generated*: Return only matching descriptions that have a finding aid generated from the existing archival description hierarchy.
+    * *Uploaded*: Return only matching descriptions that have an uploaded finding aid.

 * **Copyright status**: AtoM :term:`archival description` templates include a the ability to add Rights statements, drawn from elements of the